docker/docs/docker-hub/builds/index.md

 ## Build repositories with linked private submodules

-Docker Hub sets up a deploy key in your source code repository that allows it to clone the repository and build it, however this key only works for a single, specific code repository.
+Docker Hub sets up a deploy key in your source code repository that allows it to clone the repository and build it; however this key only works for a single, specific code repository.
 If your source code repository uses private Git submodules (or requires that you clone other private repositories to build), Docker Hub cannot access these additional repos, your build cannot complete,